If I were starting a wedding planning business in 2025, I would do things very differently, and here’s exactly what that looks like.

 When I was growing my business, having guidance changed everything for me.
 That’s why I’ve created resources to make this process easier for you:

-- The Wedding Planner Business Blueprint: This course will help you launch your business in 30 days or less, with a clear, actionable plan.
+- The Wedding Planner Business Blueprint: This course will help you launch your business this year with a clear, actionable plan.

 - The Planner’s Playbook: My monthly membership is for wedding planners who want ongoing coaching, expert tools, and real-time support.